 As Queen Charlotte Track specialists, the tours featured on this website offer value for money, exceptional service and a commitment to the track environment.
 Both independent and guided walk options from one day to multi days are available depending on the style of experience you prefer.

 As a general rule, if you would like an upmarket tour with an emphasis on gourmet food and wine with everything provided including interpretation on the area, then a guided walk is for you.
 Guided walks are for those who want to complement their walking experience with the knowledge and safety of a professional local guide, great gourmet food and local wine, and superb track accommodation.
-We have two packages to choose from - the Classic or the Deluxe guided walk.
+We have three packages to choose from - the Classic, Premier or Five Star guided walk.

 If you are more independent of spirit but would still like certain elements such as your accommodation, transport and daily lunch arranged, then we have a package for you too.
 Unguided track packages are for walkers who wish to hike the track independently but have certain elements like accommodation, water transport and daily lunches pre-arranged.
 Or, perhaps you want a custom package designed – we can do that for you too!
-Our Deluxe packages are all-inclusive of meals as well.
+Our Premier and Five Star packages are all-inclusive of meals as well.